tckmn/phondue/README.md

         ((  -> ◌͡◌  two parens for a tie that connects 2 chars
         ))  -> ◌͜◌
         ◌͜◌) -> ‿   one more paren to make it a little bit longer

+## Other features

+In the desktop version, the contents of the text input box are automatically copied to your clipboard whenever they are changed.
+This means you can type some stuff and immediately paste it anywhere without having to manually copy.